Q. How do I get directions and permission to inspect the property before leasing?

 Q. Who do I make the payment to?

 A. Payments are made out to Base Camp Leasing, 10412 Allisonville Road, Suite 108, Fishers, IN 46038.
 Payment is due in full within 7 days of committing to a lease.
-Payment can be made with a money order, certified check or cashier's check.
+Payment can be made with a money order or cashier's check.

 Q. Are food plots allowed to implement a wildlife management plan?